boldbi/bold-bi-docs/docs/faq/how-to-configure-the-bold-bi-with-reverse-proxy-server-the-dmz-in-windows.md

         ~~~

-6. You need to set the inbound rule for the react front end machine IP in the reverse proxy server by following the steps.
+6. You need to set the inbound rule for the React front end machine IP on the reverse proxy server by following the steps.

-	1. Run the following command with the react front end machine IP.
+	1. Run the following command with the IP address of the React front-end machine.

         ~~~shell
         sudo ufw allow from {react front end IP}